 - If the tenant remains in the unit due to promises of repair by the landlord and the landlord fails to fulfill those promises, the tenant may give 14 days notice and terminate the rental agreement and vacate.

 Sometimes landlords are unable or unwilling to provide their tenant with possession of an apartment at the time the lease begins.
 Other times the landlord can deliver possession, but the unit is not in habitable condition.
-When a landlord does not deliver possession of the unit in habitable condition at the beginning of the lease term the rent abates and the tenant has two options:
+When a landlord does not deliver possession of the unit in habitable condition at the beginning of the lease term, the landlord has violated Chicago tenants rights.
+When this violation occurs, the tenant has no duty to pay rent and may elect either of the following remedies:

 - Give written notice and terminate the rental agreement; or

-- Demand performance of the rental agreement and sue the landlord and any person wrongfully in possession for possession of the apartment and recover damages.
+- Demand performance of the rental agreement and sue the landlord and any person wrongfully in possession for possession of the apartment and recover damages as well as reasonable attorney’s fees.

 Fair Treatment of Security Deposits